j3rrywan9/typescript-study/types.md

 Declaration files use file extension `.d.ts` and are used to increase the TypeScript compatibility with third-party libraries and runtime environments such as Node.js or a Web browser.

-### Functions

-TypeScript function can be created either as a named function or as an anonymous function.

-### Classes

-When we declare a class in TypeScript, all the methods and properties are public by default.

-When we refer to one of the members of the class (from within itself) we prepend the `this` operator.
-The `this` operator denotes that it's a member access.